 As soon as the weather picks up – I’ll go take some pictures (48Mpx as well as night shots, HDR and panoramas) – and maybe some 4K UHD video.
 Oh and if the storage isn’t enough you can have 2 SIMs or 1 SIM and up to a 256B microSD.
 This could well give my Pocophone F1 some competition.

-The obvious next thing to do here is show example photos and video from the NOTE 8 – the only issue there is the ATTROCIOUS weather we are having right now.
-It will have to wait until things pick up.
-I’ve also just noticed our mistake – the idea was to have the Note 8 PRO – who’s cameras are even better.
-On the other hand, the Google Pixel camera app that I just fitted which apparently is NOT available for the Pro, should more than make up.
+The obvious next thing to do here is show example photos and video from the NOTE 8 – the only issue there is the weather we’ve been having this winter, not exactly ideal for Kodak moments.
+Photos will have to wait until things pick up.
+I’ve also just noticed our mistake – the idea was to have the Note 8 PRO – who’s cameras are even better – that is on the way.
+On the other hand, the Google Pixel camera app that I fitted to the Note 8 when I started this entry was (late 2019) apparently NOT available for the Pro.

-Initial outdoor shot – which at 48Mpx ends up as a 10MB JPG image – you’re looking at a shrunken version of that – a little like the flat 2D man trying to visualise a 3D universe.
-Anyway, here it is..
+Initial outdoor shot on the Note 8 – a photo which at 48Mpx ends up as a 10MB JPG image – you’re looking at a shrunken version of that… anyway, here it is..

 And night shots – completely unprocessed and in rubbish weather

-The PLAN was to go out and test the phone camera to death but I’m afraid it is just too cold and miserable outside so I’m staying in orking on my Nod-Red Dashboard instead.
-Soon I should have the Note 8 PRO to compare with.
-Not that I’m a fan of Xiaomi or anything…
+The PLAN was to go out and test the phone camera to death but I’m afraid it is just too cold and miserable outside so I’m staying indoors working on my Nod-Red Dashboard instead.